Parents » Student Handbook

 In-School Application of Behavior Standards

 In-school consequences will be used whenever possible so students remain at school to work through issues, rather than returning home.
 In the event that a student’s behavior becomes disruptive to the educational setting, the student will be removed from class to work independently in a quiet study area.
 Once the behavior issues are identified by the student/staff, reflections have been gathered, and dialogue with all parties has taken place, the student will be able to rejoin the learning community.
 It is up to the discretion of the administrator whether the parents/guardians need to be notified of these behaviors if they are a single occasion.
-If they become a pattern for the student, parents/guardians will be notified and brought into the problem solving process as a team member.
+If they become a pattern for the student, parents/guardians will be notified and brought into the problem-solving process as a team member.

 RESOLVING ISSUES